Quantum metrology through spectral measurements in quantum optics: Harnessing photon-photon correlations in quantum parameter estimation

 This statement can be clearly proven by comparing the two-sensor CFI with the case where cross-correlations are inaccessible and the joint probability distribution factorizes---e.g., when detection at both frequencies is performed independently---yielding an uncorrelated two-sensor CFI given by the sum of the individual CFIs from each detector,

-Physically, this situation may occur when, for example, one arm of the HBT setup [see Fig.~\ref{fig:Fig1_setup}(a)] is sufficiently long that time delays between detections erase any information about photon-photon correlations.
+Physically, this situation may occur when, for instance, a path-length mismatch in a the HBT setup [see Fig.~\ref{fig:Fig1_setup}(a)] introduces time delays large enough to erase any information about photon-photon correlations.

-In Fig.~\ref{fig:Two-sensor-CFI}, the top panels show $F_\Delta^I$ (blue dashed) as a function of $\Delta_1$ for a fixed $\Delta_2 = 2\Omega$, while the lower-half panels in the third row display the ratio $F_\theta / F_\theta^I$, which quantifies the metrological gain from retaining cross-correlations compared to independent measurements.
-When $F_\theta / F_\theta^I>1$ (red regions), we have a metrological advantage, reaching up to five orders of magnitude near leapfrog resonances, as it is shown in the top panels via the blue dashed curves ($F_\Delta^I$).
+In Fig.~\ref{fig:Two-sensor-CFI}, the top panels show $F_\Delta^I$ (blue dot-dashed) as a function of $\Delta_1$ for a fixed $\Delta_2 = 2\Omega$, while the lower-half panels in the third row display the ratio $F_\theta / F_\theta^I$, which quantifies the metrological gain from retaining cross-correlations compared to independent measurements.
+When $F_\theta / F_\theta^I>1$ (red regions), we have a metrological advantage, reaching up to five orders of magnitude near leapfrog resonances, as it is shown in the top panels via the blue dot-dashed curves ($F_\Delta^I$).
 For instance, in the aforementioned region, $(\Delta_1,\Delta_2)\approx (-2\Omega+\delta \omega,+2\Omega)$, we find $F_\theta \approx 10^5 F_\theta^I$.
 Generally, retaining cross-correlations ($F_\Delta$) outperforms the independent measurements ($F_\Delta^I$), as long as spectral resolution is guaranteed.
 In the case of broadband filtering, the spectral information is washed out, resulting in $F_\Delta \approx F_\Delta^I$ (white regions).